hamavid/hamavid/src/hannah/blog/pogofood.md

 ### Areas for further study
 As mentioned above, this "study" is&mdash;by design&mdash;pretty boring.
 Any actual discoveries about cat food consumption were incidental to the main goal of producing a toy dataset.
-Future studies could be made more interesting by tracking additional phenomena such as water intake, exercise, excretion, or weight gain, and exploring how these correlate with food consumption.
+Future research could be made more interesting by tracking additional phenomena such as water intake, exercise, excretion, or weight gain, and exploring how these correlate with food consumption.
 For instance, does increased hydration correspond with less consumption of wet food?
 How much does water or food intake go up after exercise?
 To what extent does food consumption increase with weight gain and vice versa?
 Water was initially tracked but was dropped from the final report due to haphazard record-keeeping.
 Excretion didn't seem fun to track.
 Coming up with a metric for exercise was too complex for the scope of this study, and data collection would have involved monitoring Pogo's behavior more consistently than was feasible.
 Similarly, a few data for weight were obtained during vet visits, but later attempts to gather data were foiled by the impracticality of convincing Pogo to stand still on the scale we have at home, which is nominally for baking.